-\textbf{Metrics.} For ownership verification, we use the accuracy of the trigger set, named watermark accuracy (WM acc for short), as the metric.
+\textbf{Metrics.} To evaluate the utility of the FL models, we calculate the accuracy on a 10,000-sample testing set as the metric.
+For ownership verification, we use the accuracy of the trigger set, named watermark accuracy (WM acc for short), as the metric.
 For traceability, we define another metric named \emph{Traceability Rate}.
-Traceability Rate (TR) is defined as the rate of that the client with the largest FSS happens to be the holder of the model.
-In all our experiments, FedTracker achieves $100\%$ traceability rate, which indicates that FedTracker can always find out the actual owner of the suspicious model.
+Traceability Rate (TR) is defined as the rate at which the Client with the largest FSS happens to be the holder of the model.
+In all our experiments, FedTracker achieves a $100\%$ traceability rate, which indicates that FedTracker can always find the actual owner of the suspicious model.

-\begin{definition}[Traceability Rate] Traceability Rate (TR) is defined as the rate of that the clients with the largest FSS is actually the original owner of the model.
+\begin{definition}[Traceability Rate] Traceability Rate (TR) is defined as the rate at which the Clients with the largest FSS are actually the original owner of the model.
 TR can be computed using Equation (\ref{eq:tr}).

 \end{definition}